benastahl/adyen_df_python/README.md

 fingerprintGen = Fingerprint()
 device_fingerprint = fingerprintGen.generateFingerprint()
 ```
-(The values are preset, you will need to change them if you want a different one if the python file)
+(The values are preset, you will need to change them in the python file if you want a different fingerprint)

 JS Generator Script: https://live.adyen.com/hpp/js/df.js